 In 2009 Brad was nominated for an Emmy for his work as an editor on the HBO documentary Resolved, for which he also served as an associate producer and cinematographer.
 He has been recognized with multiple regional Emmys for his public television short documentary series Beehive Stories, which he made with his students, and is a recipient of the AFI Docs/NBC Universal Impact Grant for social outreach.
 He has also served as a Jury Member for the Full Frame Documentary Film Festival and on selection committees for the International Documentary Association Awards and the Slamdance Film Festival.

 Immediately after completing his undergraduate work in non-fiction film and journalism in 2001, Brad got his start professionally as a cinematographer on a documentary filmed across five continents.
 After returning to the states he attended USC where he received an MFA in Cinema-Television Production.
 He then worked in Los Angeles as an editor, cinematographer, and director/producer of independent film and television, with a variety of credits on Showtime, ESPN, Discovery Channel, and others.
 His shorts and feature film work have been shown at film festivals and other venues around the world.

 Brad currently works as an independent filmmaker and documentary film professor.
-His most recent work is the public television project States of America, a series of short documentaries featuring one person in each of the 50 United States.
+His most recent work is the national public television project States of America, a series of short documentaries featuring one person in each of the 50 United States.
 He is married to artist Susan Krueger-Barber and together they have two amazing sons.